Negligence is legally defined as the failure to exercise the degree of care that a reasonable person would exercise in similar circumstances.

 4. Causation

 Proximate Cause: This concept comes into play when there are multiple factors at work.
 For instance, if a drunk driver swerves into another vehicle, establishing direct cause is straightforward.
-However, if the driver swerved due to debris on the road, your attorney might argue for proximate cause, showing that while the driver was negligent, other factors contributed to the accident.
+However, if the driver swerved due to debris on the road, you might argue for proximate cause, showing that while the driver was negligent, other factors contributed to the accident.

 Special Circumstances in Negligence Cases